-20.-(1) Nothing in this Act shall affect the jurisdiction of any court to try a person for any offence under any other written law triable by the court where the act or omission of that person also constitutes a service offence.
+20.-(1) This Act does not affect the jurisdiction of any court to try a person for any offence under any other written law triable by the court where the act or omission of that person also constitutes a service offence.

-(2) Where a person subject to this Act has been charged with a service offence and has had the charge dealt with by a disciplinary officer, a court shall be debarred from trying him subsequently for an offence substantially the same as that offence.
+(2) Where a person subject to this Act has been charged with a service offence and has had the charge dealt with by a disciplinary officer, a court is debarred from trying the person subsequently for an offence substantially the same as that offence.

-(3) Nothing in this Act shall be construed as restricting the jurisdiction of any court to try a person subject to this Act for an offence.
+(3) To avoid doubt, nothing in this Act is to be construed as restricting the jurisdiction of any court to try a person subject to this Act for an offence.

-(4) For the purposes of this section, a case shall be deemed to have been dealt with by a disciplinary officer notwithstanding that the finding of that officer has been quashed, or the award of that officer quashed or varied, on the review thereof.
+(4) For the purposes of this section, a case is deemed to have been dealt with by a disciplinary officer notwithstanding that the finding of that officer has been quashed, or the award of that officer quashed or varied, on the review thereof.

-(5) A person subject to this Act shall not be tried by a court for any service offence unless the Public Prosecutor has given his consent for the trial.
+(5) A person subject to this Act must not be tried by a court for any service offence unless the Public Prosecutor has given his or her consent for the trial.

-Persons not to be tried under Act for offences already disposed of be liable in respect of that offence to be dealt with and punished by a disciplinary officer in pursuance of this Act.
+Persons not to be tried under Act for offences already disposed of the person shall not be liable in respect of that offence to be dealt with and punished by a disciplinary officer pursuant to this Act.

-21. Where a person subject to this Act has been tried for a service offence by a court or has had a service offence committed by him taken into consideration by the court in sentencing him, he shall not
+21. Where a person subject to this Act has been tried for a service offence by a court or has had a service offence committed by the person taken into consideration by the court in sentencing him or her,

-Application of principles of Penal Code
+Application of principles of Penal Code 1871

-22. The principles of the Penal Code (Cap.
-224) with respect to criminal liability shall apply in relation to service offences under this Act.
+22. The principles of the Penal Code 1871 with respect to criminal liability apply in relation to service offences under this Act.